-• versity regulations, and who are deemed to have the following competencies.
-Competencies Evaluation perspectives 1.
-Knowledge creation competence: Ability to create new knowledge that can contribute to future society Are there any research findings that can be considered new knowledge?
-Can we expect you to create knowledge that will contribute to future society?
-2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1 Can you make and implement long-term plans for critical challenges?2 Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
-3. Communication competence: Ability to express the true nature of academic findings positively and clearly Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
-Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
-4. Leadership competence: Ability to have objectives get accomplished under your leadership 1 Can you set attractive and compelling goals?2 Are you capable of building systems to realize goals and accomplish objectives as the leader?
-5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society Do you have strong awareness and motivation to contribute to international society and international activities?
-Have you obtained adequate linguistic skills for international information collection and action?
+Name of the degree to be conferred Doctor of Philosophy in Coaching Science Educational purpose This program fosters researchers, university faculty members, and highly-skilled professionals who can lead research and education in coaching studies by cultivating advanced research skills and coaching practice in the coaching field with an international perspective and high ethical standards.
+Vision of human resources development An individual who has the creative intellect and humanity to solve complex coaching problems in a globalized world in collaboration with practitioners.
+Competencies specified in diploma policy Evaluation perspectives Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1Are there any research findings that can be considered new knowledge?
+2Can we expect you to create knowledge that will contribute to future society?
+2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1Can you make and implement long-term plans for critical challenges?
+2Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
+3. Communication competence: Ability to express the true nature of academic findings positively and clearly 1Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
+2Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
+4. Leadership competence: Ability to have objectives get accomplished under your leadership 1Can you set attractive and compelling goals?
+2Are you capable of building systems to realize goals and accomplish objectives as the leader?
+5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society 1Do you have strong awareness and motivation to contribute to international society and international activities?
+2Have you obtained adequate linguistic skills for international information collection and action?
 6. Research management skills: Ability to understand the body of expertise in the field of coaching studies and to plan and conduct research independently.
-Has the student gained an in-depth understanding of research in coaching studies?
-Does the student have a deep understanding of how to disseminate knowledge that contributes to coaching in the new era as an independent researcher?
-7. Ability to promote practice research: Ability to understand the structure of practice skills in coaching and to communicate them rationally Has the student developed the ability to report individual case studies on coaching practice in an easily understood manner?
-Has the student acquired the ability to interpret the essence of individual cases and promote case studies?
+1Has the student gained an in-depth understanding of research in coaching studies?
+2Does the student have a deep understanding of how to disseminate knowledge that contributes to coaching in the new era as an independent researcher?
+7. Ability to promote practice research: Ability to understand the structure of practice skills in coaching and to communicate them rationally 1Has the student developed the ability to report individual case studies or practice in an easily understood manner?
+2Has the student acquired the ability to interpret the essence of individual promote case studies?
 8. Creativity: The ability to create new knowledge that can contribute to the development of the field of coaching.
-Can the student explain their research results in an easy-to-understand and logical manner to researchers in different fields?
-Can the student appropriately communicate their research findings to researchers in their field and accurately answer questions?

-- 9. Practical coaching skills: Ability to synthesize expertise in the field of coaching studies to carry out rational coaching. - 1 Has the student developed the ability to synthesize the knowledge created in coaching studies? - 2) Has the student acquired the ability to reflect on their coaching practice activities and disseminate practical knowledge that contributes to the construction of coaching studies? - 10.
-Integrity: Ability to discuss and teach in depth about the philosophy and ethics of coaching - 1 Has the student acquired the ethical knowledge appropriate for a researcher in the field of coaching studies? - 2 Can the student develop the ethics appropriate for a new era of coaching and pass them on to other coaches?
+1Can the student explain their research results in an easy-to-understand and logical manner to researchers in different fields?
+2Can the student appropriately communicate their research findings to researchers in their field and accurately answer questions?
+9. Practical coaching skills: Ability to synthesize expertise in the field of coaching studies to carry out rational coaching.
+1Has the student developed the ability to synthesize the knowledge created in coaching studies?
+2Has the student acquired the ability to reflect on their coaching practice activities and disseminate practical knowledge that contributes to the construction of coaching studies?
+10. Integrity: Ability to discuss and teach in depth about the philosophy and ethics of coaching 1Has the student acquired the ethical knowledge appropriate for a researcher in the field of coaching studies?
+2Can the student develop the ethics appropriate for a new era of coaching and pass them on to other coaches?